-If you’ve got it flaunt it the Hotel continues to make the most of those picture perfect panoramas with it’s seven restaurants and bar, of which some over look Victoria Harbour in all its glory.
+If you’ve got to flaunt it the Hotel continues to make the most of those picture-perfect panoramas with its seven restaurants and bar, of which some overlook Victoria Harbour in all its glory.

 When you stay in Residence Club guestrooms and suites, you’ll enjoy all the privileges and services of the Residence Club, including exclusive access to the Residence Club Living Room – a smart, stylish executive lounge on 14th floor for work or relaxation.
 This is your private retreat, with floor-to-ceiling windows letting in natural light and stunning views of Hong Kong Island across Victoria Harbour.

 The Residence Club Living Room serves a complimentary breakfast, all-day refreshments and evening cocktails.
 The food is excellent, fresh and the Dim Sim is from the restaurant called Tao Li.
 It specialises in exceptional and authentic Cantonese food and dim sum.
 The food here is fantastic.
 The interior design has shades of blue to create a soothing visual language throughout this club.